LambdaSven/Advent-of-Code/README.md

 __Part 2__

 This was a pretty simple extension from part 1, once that was complete it was pretty simple to add more opcodes and alter the IP

+# Day 6

+__Part 1__

+This was a pretty simple problem that just took a while to type.
+Essentially I create a tree of `struct planet`, where each planet holds it's own id and it's parents.
+I then go through every planet, working up the tree until I hit `COM`, adding up all the steps along the way.

+__Part 2__

+During the reading of the file and the creation of `struct planet* map` I store the index of `YOU` and `SAN` respectively.
+Then I work up from `YOU` and `SAN` until I hit `COM`, adding the distance traversed to each planet along the way in a new part of the struct.
+Then I go through every planet, finding adding up `planet.distSAN + planet.distYOU`.
+The smallest one is the correct answer.